 In future seasons, Phillip returns to New Zealand for the role of Marcello, and Iago Otello.

-Background Born in Australia but raised in Dunedin.
+Background: Born in Australia but raised in Dunedin.
 Holds a BMus (University of Otago).
-Became an Emerging Performer at the Australian Opera Studio in Perth in 2005.
-Opera repertoire Masetto: Don Giovanni, Schaunard: La bohème, Polyphemus: Acis and Galatea, Noah: Noye's Fludde, Prout/Army Major/Reporter/Settler: Hōhepa (NZO); Masetto: Don Giovanni, Ford: Falstaff (IFAC Opera Japan); Count Almaviva: The Marriage of Figaro (English Chamber Opera); Moralès: Carmen (Scottish Opera, Auckland Opera Studio); Guglielmo: Così fan tutte (Australian Opera Studio, Opera Otago); Papageno: Die Zauberflöte, Harlequin: Ariadne auf Naxos, Lescaut: Manon, Mr Peachum: The Threepenny Opera, Garibaldo: Rodelinda (Australian Opera Studio); Opera Highlights tour (Scottish Opera).
-Concert repertoire includes Messiah, Judas Maccabaeus, Elijah, Vaughan-Williams’ Five Mystical Songs, Stanford’s Songs of the Sea.
+Became an Emerging Performer at the Australian Opera Studio in Perth in 2005 and is a current NZ Opera Freemasons Resident Artist.
+Repertoire: Masetto: Don Giovanni, Schaunard: La bohème, Polyphemus: Acis and Galatea, Noah: Noye's Fludde, Prout/Army Major/Reporter/Settler: Hōhepa (NZO, NZ International Arts Festival); Jove: La Calisto (Days Bay Opera); Masetto: Don Giovanni, Ford: Falstaff (IFAC Opera Japan); Count Almaviva: The Marriage of Figaro (English Chamber Opera); Moralès: Carmen (Scottish Opera, Australian Opera Studio); Guglielmo: Così fan tutte (Australian Opera Studio, Opera Otago); Papageno: Die Zauberflöte, Harlequin: Ariadne auf Naxos, Lescaut: Manon, Mr Peachum: The Threepenny Opera, Garibaldo: Rodelinda (Australian Opera Studio); Opera Highlights tour (Scottish Opera).
+Concert repertoire includes Mozart’s Requiem, Schubert’s Stabat Mater, Rossini’s Petite Messe Solennelle, Messiah, Judas Maccabaeus, Elijah, Vaughan-Williams’ Five Mystical Songs, Stanford’s Songs of the Sea.

 Francesco Pasqualetti Conductor Read bio